 That being said, some people are simply not wired to be writers and marketers.
 They find it impossibly difficult to write about themselves in a positive light and to sell themselves within a few paragraphs.

-find the right wording and make the right impression on employers.
+If that’s you, a professional resume writer can help you find the right wording and make the right impression on employers.